-In the second half of Gun X Sword, Van is surrounded by an unwanted harem, with Pricilla and Wendy making a triangle as the main competitors for his interest.
-Arguably, though, the most significant triangle for him is the one involving himself, his dead fiancee Elena, and his most important love interest: Wendy.
+In the second half of GUN×SWORD, Van is surrounded by an unwanted harem, with Pricilla and Wendy making a triangle as the main competitors for his interest.
+But the most significant triangle for him is the one involving himself, his dead fiancee Elena, and his most important love interest: Wendy.
 Meanwhile, Wendy is also involved in a triangle with Joshua, whom Yukiko seems to like too.
 It's not clear whether Wendy even realizes that Joshua has a crush on her, though.

 There are currently three love triangles in Kimi ni Todoke: Sawako/Kazehaya/Kurumi, Ryu/Chizuru/Tooru, and Kazehaya/Sawako/Kent.
 All 'Bettys' win in the end.

 This does get resolved... in favor of Tamaki, on the final chapters of the manga...
 Although the Anime version left it ambiguous...

 In Xam'd: Lost Memories, there's the hero Akiyuki, his best friend Furuichi, and their mutual love interest Haru.

 Zero, Yuuki, and Kaname from Vampire Knight.
 Sooooorrta resolved in the end.
 Kaname ends up in a coma, Yuuki marries Zero and they raise their own child as well as Yuuki and Kaname's kid, Zero dies of natural causes, and once everything's resolved Yuuki sacrifices herself to revive Kaname.